 - When the time has elapsed, unplug the Instant Pot and allow the pressure to release naturally.

 - Open the pot, and allow the rice to sit for 10 minutes.
-Then stir in the tomatoes and serve warm.
+Then stir so the tomatoes are mixed into the rice.
+Serve warm.

 Nutrition calculations are approximate.